azavea/raster-vision-examples/README.md

 ]
 ```

+⚠️ The QGIS plugin does not work with Raster Vision 0.9 (the latest release) yet.
+We plan on updating it soon.
+In the mean time, the following instructions  will not work.

-Optional: To see validation scene images and predictions on a map, we can utilize the [QGIS plugin](https://github.com/azavea/raster-vision-qgis).
+~~Optional: To see validation scene images and predictions on a map, we can utilize the [QGIS plugin](https://github.com/azavea/raster-vision-qgis).
 A walkthrough of using QGIS to inspect these results can be found [in the QGIS plugin README](https://github.com/azavea/raster-vision-qgis#tutorial-view-spacenet-building-chip-classification).
-Viewing the validation scene results for scene ID `013022232023` looks like this:
+Viewing the validation scene results for scene ID `013022232023` looks like this:~~

 ![QGIS results explorer](img/qgis-spacenet-cc.png)